Creating a Tranquil Space to Escape this Winter

 Clear the clutter –

-There is nothing calm about clutter.
+There is nothing calm about clutter and nothing says creating a tranquil space like a clutter free room.
 There is a huge difference between soft furnishings, photographs and ornaments making a room feel lived in and cosy to just straight up clutter.

 For people prone to clutter, use a drawer or an ottoman to stash the items away.
 This is a great solution until you are able to get around to sorting, filing or clearing them away properly.
 Creating a tranquil space is about finding the perfect balance between calm and cosy.
 When you get it right your mind will thank you for it.

 You need your seating area to draw you in when you look at it.
 Whether it’s to put your feet up and watch a movie, rest your eyes for a nap, cuddle a loved one or sink in and read a good book – it needs to be a place you want to be.
 Clever furniture positioning and design is key to creating a tranquil space.

 If it’s not, consider changing it.
 There are many things you can do to make it more desirable without changing the whole suite.
 You could give it a good clean (we’ve got some great tips for you here), replace the loose covers in a stunning new fabric or simply spruce it up with some soft furnishings – scatter cushions, blankets and throws can work magic on a budget.

 Prioritise your vision for the room –

 A living room often needs to be a multi-purpose space.
 Some people use the space as a stand alone room used exclusively for TV and Netflix, some use the room as a tech free zone purely for reading, some use it is a joint living and dining space, some use it as a social space and some use it as a private space.
 This can create some difficulty when it comes to creating a tranquil space.